Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - your app code (and your domain) are not reusable
     - a single app-specific module will usually suffice

+ - on composer
+    - EVERY external symbol used in your module should cause a `composer.json` dependency addition

  - now, after you implemented and tested your domain...

 # implementing the application logic